-Every time you see the word, “evil,” in the New Testament being discussed it is always this word: “póneros,” whether it is an evil man, an evil conscience;” evil this, evil that.
-But look up the definition, however, and Thayer’s definition lists “bad” as the secondary meaning.
+Every time you see the word, “evil,” being discussed in the New Testament it is always this Greek word, “Póneros.”
+It could be an evil man, an evil conscience;” evil this, evil that, etc. Let’s look up the definition and see what it says.

 1. Full of labors, annoyances, hardships. a) pressed and harassed by labors.

 Church, there is no need for that.
 Don’t you understand that our Daddy is even more willing to help us than we are to be helped?
 Just look at Psalm 91.
 He is as close as your breath.
-He never told you to beg.
-He does, however, tell you to ask and KEEP ON ASKING, seek and KEEP ON SEEKING, knock and KEEP ON KNOCKING, but remain internally at rest, trusting He will perfectly provide, just like the small child pictured below.
+He never told you to beg and plead.
+He does, however, tell you to ask and KEEP ON ASKING, seek and KEEP ON SEEKING, knock and KEEP ON KNOCKING, but to remain internally at rest, trusting He will perfectly provide, just like the small child pictured below.

-Daddy doesn’t want you and I to have a conscience filled with worries and cares but to be at peace, resting in His love and provision, FREE FROM AN EVIL HEART!
+Church, Daddy doesn’t want you and I to have a conscience filled with worries and cares, but to be at peace, resting in His love and provision; to be free from AN EVIL HEART! ♥️.